Maev O'Collins

-Ellen Maev O'Collins, MBE (June 1929 – 3 July 2021) was an Australian social worker by training, who became Emeritus Professor in the Department of Anthropology and Sociology at the University of Papua New Guinea.
+Ellen Maev O'Collins MBE (June 1929 – 3 July 2021) was an Australian social worker by training, who became Emeritus Professor in the Department of Anthropology and Sociology at the University of Papua New Guinea.

 Early life

-Ellen Maev O'Collins was born in June 1929 into a family of devout Catholics that included her brother, the priest and academic Gerald O'Collins, and Bishop James O'Collins.
+Ellen Maev O'Collins was born in June 1929 into a family of observant Catholics that included her brother, the priest and academic Gerald O'Collins, and Bishop James O'Collins.
 Her maternal grandfather was Patrick McMahon Glynn, who had been a government minister.
 She was sent to boarding schools in Melbourne and then studied at the University of Melbourne, before completing her social work studies at Sydney University.
 Her first employment, in 1952, was with the Melbourne Catholic Social Services Bureau (Catholic Family Welfare Bureau).

 After undergraduate studies in Australia, O'Collins completed a Master's degree and a Doctorate in Social Welfare at Columbia University, New York City.
 In November 1970, she was in New York and was introduced by a Papua New Guinean attached to the Australian Embassy (Papua New Guinea did not achieve independence until 1975) to Michael Somare who became the country's first prime minister.
 Over dinner, Somare said to her "You are a long way from home.
 When you finish your studies, come and work for us at the new university in Port Moresby.
 Then if you get sick of us or we get sick of you, it's not far to go home."
 She would remain in close contact with Somare until his death in 2021.